Bugaksan

 Bugaksan (Note: Sometimes spelled Bukaksan) is a mountain in the north of Seoul, South Korea.
-It famously overlooks the former royal palace Gyeongbokgung as well as the former presidential residence, the Blue House.
+It famously overlooks the former royal palace Gyeongbokgung as well as the presidential residence, the Blue House.
 Bugaksan, along with Inwangsan, Naksan, and Namsan surround the Seoul Basin.
 The mountain has a bedrock of granite, and is about 342 m high.

 The mountain has historically gone by a number of other names, including Baegaksan.

 Names

 Until the Joseon period, the mountain went by a variety of names, including "Baegaksan", "Myeonaksan", and "Gonggeuksan".
 However, "Baegaksan" was the most popular name during the Joseon period.

 The name "Bugaksan", meaning "north mountain", became popular just after the Japanese colonial period.
 Some government offices have made efforts to return to using the "Baegaksan" name, in order to strengthen modern South Korea's ties to the pre-Japanese past.

 Description

 The mountain is part of a range of mountains connected to the south of Bukhansan, the highest mountain in Seoul.

 There are 208 species of plants on the mountain, including 81 species of trees.

 The Cheonggyecheon stream that flows through Seoul originates from the mountain.
 In November 2005, the Jongno District government investigated the source of the river, and found that it was a mineral water spring about 150 m from a statue of police officer Choi Gyu-sik.

 The Bugak Skyway, located along the northeast ridge of Bugaksan Mountain, has gained a reputation as Korea's most scenic driving route since its opening in September 1968.